 35. If you’re not buying into the cafe hype, Colbar is one no-frills eatery you can add to your list.
 It’s a good spot for beer, a classic fry-up and western food.
 Plus, it comes with a bit of a history lesson.

 36. Unfamiliar with the coastal ‘hood of Pasir Ris?
 Perhaps it’s time you pay it a visit.
 Some of its not-so-well-known features include a terrazzo elephant-shaped playground, the country’s sole commercial saltwater fishing pond and one of the only two protected mangrove forests in Singapore.

-37. A total of 27 Singlish words have actually made it into the Oxford English Dictionary!
+37. Singlish words have actually made it into the Oxford English Dictionary!
 The list includes blur, lepak, shiok, sabo king and wah.

 38. Need a quiet place in the city?
 Pearl’s Hill City Park near Outram MRT might just be your spot.
 Trek up to this tranquil green patch that also features a lovely pond.
 Nearby, Ann Siang Hill Park is another peaceful retreat behind the buzzing bars on the stretch.

 39. We found fire-breathing creatures in Singapore!
 Mother of Dragons, we ain’t, but we’ve got the next best thing: Not one but two old school dragon playgrounds tucked away in the quaint neighbourhood of Toa Payoh.